TechWiz-3/TechWiz-3/README.md

 ##### Certified Knowledge Questant

 On a quest to write clean code
-I like coding discord bots.
-Recently learnt some MySQL for a bot.
-[Check it out](https://github.com/TechWiz-3/newYearResolutionBot)
-I am studying networking, routing and switching, server configuragtion, security, virtualisation and cloud computing.
-Have studied Linux and basic computer hardware.
+Recently been learning Bash and creating useful scripts.
+[Check them out](https://github.com/TechWiz-3/automation) I am studying:
+- networking
+- routing and switching
+- server configuragtion
+- security
+- virtualisation
+- cloud computing
+Have studied:
+- Linux
+- basic computer hardware.
-Would like to explore pen-testing and Kali Linux.
+Would like to explore:
+- penetration testing
+- Kali Linux.

 **Open to any help or suggestions.**